DeXterYa/TTDS-project-LYRIX/README.md

 #### Link crawl
 Crawls lists of Genius songs such as this: https://genius.com/artists/songs?for_artist_page=1 and extracts the links.
 The links are saved in `crawler/outputs/all_links_{id}.txt` file, link at a line.
 Some of such pages are empty.
 #### Song crawl
 Given the `.txt` file with links to pages with Genius lyrics, scrapes the songs' data.
 There should be one link at a line in the input file. *(Intended Use: the output of link crawl should be an input of song crawl)* Saves the songs in `crawler/outputs/all_songs_{id}.json` file.
 The `all_songs.json` file is a list of dictionaries that represent a song.
 An example of a JSON object that represents a song can be found in `crawler/example.json`.
-The requests sometimes fail, so the crawler also saves the links on which scraping failure occurred in `crawler/outputs/all_bad_links_{id}.txt` file. *(Currently about half of the requests fail)* Scraping songs from this file often succeeds later.
+The requests sometimes fail, so the crawler also saves the links on which scraping failure occurred in `crawler/outputs/all_bad_links_{id}.txt` file.

 Example link to Genius lyrics: https://genius.com/Kanye-west-lift-yourself-lyrics